gjerokrsteski/php-dba-cache/README.markdown

     $cache->get($yourObjectIdentifier);

-    // For the garbage collection you can create an cron-job stating once a day.
+    // For the garbage collection you can create an cron-job starting once a day.
     $garbageCollection = new CacheGarbageCollector($cache);
     $garbageCollection->cleanAll();